REL 100. The Bible. (3 Credits)

 This course examines the preparation and delivery of devotional messages based on a careful study of the biblical text.
 Classroom discussions center on the proper distinction between Law and Gospel, the correct interpretation of biblical texts, the structure of effective devotional messages, and the techniques of delivering these messages.
 Religious education elective.

 REL 245.
 Ministry Practicum.
 (3 Credits)

 Ministry Practicum is intended for students interested in practical experience in a specified area of church work.
 Forty hours for each credit hour earned will be spent in a parish or institution with involvement in hands on, supervised training with a skilled supervisor.
 Time will also be devoted to readings and discussion sessions.
 REL 245 may be repeated in subsequent semesters with different ministry specializations.

 Prerequisites: Bible Content (REL 100 [or 201 & 203]); Christian Doctrine (REL 110 [or 204]) and a foundational course in an area of ministry specialization (evangelism, mission, parish teaching, social ministry/pre-deaconess, and youth ministry).

 REL 275.
 Theology and Film.
 (3 Credits)

-Theology and Film explores the medium of film and how film may communicate biblical theology for a visual age.
+This course explores the medium of film and how film may communicate biblical theology for a visual age.
 Motion pictures contain many theological ideas, and because films can be persuasive without arguing their case, it is important to be able to critique their content impartially, and to distinguish between an appreciation of artistic integrity and truth as revealed in Scripture.
 Special attention will be given to Christianity in the interrelationship of faith and culture.
 Pre-requisites: Bible Content (REL 100 [or 201 & 203]); Christian Doctrine (REL 110 [or 204]).

 REL 287.
 Christian Care Giving.
 (3 Credits)